Daikenan/LTMU/ATOM_MU/README.md

 ```
 And then run `evaluate.results.py` to evaluate results.

-For most trackers, one round of training can achieve a significant performance improvement.
-If you want to get better performance, you can try multiple rounds of training like this:
+For most trackers, one stage of training can achieve a significant performance improvement.
+If you want to get better performance, you can try multiple stages of training like this:

 4. Run tracker with meta-updater and record all results(bbox, response map,...) on LaSOT dateset to get first round training data of meta-updater.You can modify test_tracker.py like this:
 ```